 YouTube’s algorithm is not able to read images and videos—only text and code.

 Therefore, one of the strategies you can adopt so that it understands what your content is about is to create transcriptions and captions.

-A transcription is the transformation into text of what the video talks about.
+Transcription is the transformation into the text that the video talks about.
 You can do this manually on your own or use the YouTube tool that facilitates this work.